Rabbit-Company/rabbit-kv/README.md

 # rabbit-kv

-The project is still in heavy development.
+The project is still in a heavy development.